Anna Mary Howitt: Painter, writer and women's rights activist

-Their struggle to obtain these property rights would eventually lead to Married Women's Property Act 1870.
+Their struggle to obtain these property rights would eventually lead to the Married Women's Property Act 1870.
 The Family accounts record her distress over criticism from John Ruskin of her ambitious painting of Boadicea or Boudica which was rejected by the Royal Academy but accepted at the Chrystal Palace exhibition in 1856.
-Ruskin sent his verdict in a patronising private letter: 'What do you know about Boadicea?
-Leave such subjects alone and paint me a pheasant's wing'.
+Ruskin sent his verdict in a patronising private letter: "What do you know about Boadicea?
+Leave such subjects alone and paint me a pheasant's wing."
 It crushed her spirit and led to a serious mental breakdown, probably also a psychosis.
 Her aspiration to be a recognized history painter was denied.
-Ruskin's attack came after the remarriage of Effie Gray, who divorced Ruskin on the grounds of not 'consuming' their marriage.
-Howitt was a friend of John Everett Millais, Ruskin's protégé and Effie Gray's future husband.
-Howitt's subsequent mental breakdown may have contributed to her retreat from the professional art world, but her own account, published under a pseudonym in Camilla Dufour Crosland's Light in the Valley: My Experiences of Spiritualism(1857), suggests a neurological event, perhaps the onset of frontal lobe epilepsy.However, she did not cease to exhibit works.
-She carefully chose where she would exhibit her works in order to avoid patronising criticism.
-She exhibited From a window, a window special to her and her husband Alfred Watts, at the Society of Female Artists in 1858.
-This society, founded in 1855 for women artists made it possible for women who had great difficulty in obtaining a public showing of their works and a proper art education (Their education in the arts was limited and they had been excluded from the practice of drawing from the nude figure since the Royal Academy was founded) to find a public venue.
-This society is now known as the Society of Women Artists.
-Howitt and her mother were among the first 1500 women who petitioned for women's suffrage in 1866.
+Howitt's breakdown contributed to her retreat from the conventional art world and her turn to spirit drawings which she published for the first time under a pseudonym 'Comfort' in Camilla Dufour Crosland's Light in the Valley: My Experiences of Spiritualism (1857).
+Her sunset view painting From a window exhibited at the Society of Female Artists in 1858 may have been her symbolic message to the hard art world.
+This society, founded in 1855 for women artists, made it possible for women who had great difficulty in obtaining a public showing of their works and a proper art education to find a public venue.
+She arose in her writing, spirit drawings and women's rights activism.
+In the shortlived weekly newspaper 'Bell's News' Howitt continued to address the difficult positions of women in serial novels like 'The House of the Goldstones' and 'Helen Hardcastle' by the end of 1856 and beginning of 1857.
+The main character of 'The House of the Goldstones' Clara Goldstone, a young aspiring history painter, fights for a recognition of her biological father, who had disinherited her because he assumed she was not his legitimate daughter.